awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-py.md

 # Developing a Kinesis Client Library Consumer in Python<a name="kinesis-record-processor-implementation-app-py"></a>

-You can use the Kinesis Client Library \(KCL\) to build applications that process data from your Kinesis streams\.
+You can use the Kinesis Client Library \(KCL\) to build applications that process data from your Kinesis data streams\.
 The Kinesis Client Library is available in multiple languages\.
 This topic discusses Python\.

 The KCL is a Java library; support for languages other than Java is provided using a multi\-language interface called the *MultiLangDaemon*\.
 This daemon is Java\-based and runs in the background when you are using a KCL language other than Java\.
 Therefore, if you install the KCL for Python and write your consumer app entirely in Python, you still need Java installed on your system because of the MultiLangDaemon\.
 Further, MultiLangDaemon has some default settings you may need to customize for your use case, for example the AWS region it connects to\.
 For more information about the MultiLangDaemon, go to [the KCL MultiLangDaemon project](https://github.com/awslabs/amazon-kinesis-client/tree/master/src/main/java/com/amazonaws/services/kinesis/multilang) page on GitHub\.